openupm/openupm/docs/docs/getting-started.md

 # Getting Started

 The article is a step-by-step tutorial for how to install openupm-cli and manipulate the package manifest file in the terminal.
 It can work with various shells:
-- bash for Mac/Linux
+- Bash for Mac/Linux
-- [git-bash](https://gitforwindows.org/), cmd or powershell for Windows.
+- [Git-Bash](https://gitforwindows.org/), CMD, or PowerShell for Windows.

 ## Installing OpenUPM-CLI